 Policy for late work without prior notice – Work received up to 48 hours after the deadline without prior notice may receive up to 1/2 credit.
 Work received up to 48 hours without prior notice will receive no points.

 Keeping perspective – Each of the modules presents a series of activities that moves you towards a final portfolio.
 However, each module only represents 2% of your grade (modules 9-11 are more).
 It is okay if you miss a week, or are late, you can still receive a good grade in the course.
 Habitual lateness, however, can be costly.
 Together, the module assignments total 30% of your grade, and you wouldn’t want to miss all those points.

 Final grades are assigned in the course according to the following:

-Thanks to Patrick Dickson for his thoughtful design and execution of ED870.
+Accommodations for students with disabilities – Thanks to Patrick Dickson for his thoughtful design and execution of ED870.
 Much of structure, as well as text, used in this course are his original work.
-I have also taken inspiration, and assigments from Dr. Robin Dickson’s version of this course, CEP807.
+I have also taken inspiration, and assignments from Dr. Robin Dickson’s version of this course, CEP807.
 I, of course, have made some changes to suit my own style, preferences, and perspectives.
-But this course could not have been offered without the hard work of either of the Dr. Dicksons.
+But this course could not have been offered without the hard work of either of the Drs.
+Dickson.